jiteshsaini/robotics-level-3/README.md

 The folders containing the code for this level are mentioned below.
 They are present inside the 'earthrover' directory.

+## compass

+The project demonstrates how to access smartphone's compass data using javascript and use the smartphone as a compass sensor for Robot.
+The technique achieves precise direction control of the robot.
+You can try the Web applications developed for this project using your own smartphone and control the simulated robot by visiting the this <a href='helloworld.co.in/earthrover/compass/'>link</a>

 ## accelerometer

 This folder contains the web application which accesses the accelerometer data of a smart phone.
 Tilting or moving the phone results in change in x, y & z accelerometer data.